Sri Lanka leader dissolves parliament, seeking fresh mandate for reforms

 President Maithripala Sirisena, who was elected in a Jan.
 8 poll, needs parliamentary support to push through reforms he has promised, including limits on the powers of the executive presidency.

 The timing of the parliamentary elections is also important.
-The United Nations Human Rights Council is expected to release a report in September on human rights abuses during the final phase of the war against the Tamil insurgency in 2009.
+The United Nations High Commissioner for Refugees is expected to release a report in September on human rights abuses during the final phase of the war against the Tamil insurgency in 2009.

 The report could affect an attempt by Sirisena's predecessor, Mahinda Rajapaksa to stage a comeback.
 His supporters say he may bid for the prime ministership.